-That initial attendance figure is substantially higher than the 132,000 which attended the 2004 show.
-CEA also reports that there were 2,550 exhibitors, exhibit space of 1.531 million net square feet and international attendance was 23,028 (up from 18,000 last year), all CES records.
+The initial attendance figure of 142,585, which is subject to an independent audit, is substantially higher than the then-record-breaking 132,000 which attended the 2004 show.
+CEA also reports that there were 2,550 exhibitors and exhibit space of 1.531 million net square feet, and international attendance was 23,028 (up from 18,000 last year) — all CES records.

-Attendees braved the coldest, wettest Las Vegas weather in years, slogging through some rain and one snow squall on the Strip last week.
-But there was a minimum of problems yesterday flying out of the city’s McCarran International Airport, unlike last year where there were massive delays of all types, according to the Las Vegas Review Journal.
+Attendees braved the coldest, wettest Las Vegas weather in years, slogging through some rain and one snow squall on the Strip during CES, but it did not dampen their enthusiasm.
+And on the travel front there was a minimum of problems flying out of the city's McCarran International Airport, unlike last year when there were massive delays of all types, according to the Las Vegas Review Journal.